 The Amalfi coast is a jewel waiting for you to discover it.
 A delightful tour, on board of a comfortable boat with a small group of 12 passengers, is the best way to admire the show that the Amalfi coast offers: the sea and the mountain meet each other, creating a breathtaking landscape.
 You can explore the beautiful towns of Positano and Amalfi, swimming and snorkeling, and relax with an happy hour on the boat at the end of the day.
 What else?
 We are waiting for you!

-The price includes: Round trip transfer from the meeting point to the por – Professional skipper English speaking – Appetizers – Alcoholic and non-alcoholic beverages.
+The price includes: ONE-WAY transfer from the meeting point in Sorrento to the port – Professional skipper English speaking – Snacks – Lunch on board (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic beverages.

-The price does not include: Hotel pick-up and drop-off – Destination fee € 5,00 per person to be paid on the spot – Entrance fees – Lunch – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).
+The price does not include: Hotel pick-up and drop-off – Destination fee € 10,00 per person to be paid on the spot – Lunch – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.